franciscunha/opt_graduation/README.md

-# opt_graduation
+# Opt Graduation
-Optimized graduation time (min possible number of semesters)
+Optimized graduation time (min possible number of semesters), respecting:
+- max class hours limit per semester
+- class prerequisites
+- class corequisites
+- min optional-classes hours
+- min semesters
+- classes that must be taken on the last semester
+- classes that must be taken on the second to last semester